 - Accounting for provisions including assessments of possible legal and tax contingencies, and restructuring.
 Whether a present obligation is probable or not requires judgement.
-The nature and type of risks for these provisions differ and judgement is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not. - Accounting for development costs judgement is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit. - Acquisitions at initial recognition and subsequent remeasurement, judgements are made both for key assumptions in the purchase price allocation for each acquisition and regarding impairment indicators in the subsequent period.
-The purchase price is assigned to the identifiable assets, liabilities, and contingent liabilities based on fair values.
-Any remaining excess value is reported as goodwill.
-This allocation requires judgement as well as the definition of cash generating units for impairment testing purposes.
-Other judgements might result in significantly different results and financial position in the future.
+The nature and type of risks for these provisions differ and judgement is applied regarding the nature and extent of obligations in deciding if an outflow of resources is probable or not. - Accounting for development costs judgement is required to assess the division of activities between research and development, technical and commercial feasibility, and the availability of future economic benefit. - The determination of the Company's cash generating units for impairment testing.